TRAIS-Lab/dattri/README.md

 Normally speaking, `tensor` is probably the gradient of target function and has a large dimension (i.e., the number of parameters).

 #### Dropout Ensemble
-Some literatures found that a couple of ensemble methods can significantly improve the performance of data attribution, [DROPOUT ENSEMBLE](https://arxiv.org/pdf/2405.17293) is one of these ensemble methods.
+Recent studies found that ensemble methods can significantly improve the performance of data attribution, [DROPOUT ENSEMBLE](https://arxiv.org/pdf/2405.17293) is one of these ensemble methods.
 One may prepare their model with

 ```python
 from dattri.model_utils.dropout import activate_dropout